IMPORTANT! PLEASE READ:

 Loose Skin

-by Ron Brown, author of The Body Fat Guide
+by Ron Brown, Ph.D., B.Sc.
+Dietetics, author of The Body Fat Guide

 "Ron Brown is a certified fitness trainer who doesn't have an inch of flab on his body.
 He'll tell you what you can do to become fit and trim too."